macwoj/interview_prep/devops/networking.md

 - **TTL and fragmentation**
   Each packet has a TTL (time to live) to prevent infinite loops.
 Packets may be fragmented if they exceed the MTU of a network segment.

+# traceroute

+On Linux, `traceroute` typically uses **UDP packets** by default, unless specified otherwise.
+Here's how it works step by step:

+- Sends UDP packets to the destination on a high-numbered port (default: 33434)
+- Starts with TTL = 1
+- Each router that receives the packet:
+  - Decrements TTL
+  - If TTL reaches 0, sends back **ICMP "Time Exceeded"**
+- `traceroute` records the responding router’s IP and the round-trip time
+- TTL is incremented by 1 and the process repeats
+- When the packet reaches the final destination:
+  - The host responds with **ICMP "Port Unreachable"** (because the port is likely closed)
+- That signals the end of the route

+Options on Linux:
+- `-I`: use ICMP Echo Request instead of UDP (like Windows `tracert`)
+- `-T`: use TCP SYN packets (useful to avoid firewall drops)

 ---

 - **How does packet routing work?**